-The fair value of the trade and other receivables amounts to US\$78,000 (i.e. the book value on the date of acquisition).
-None of the trade and other receivables have been impaired as all of these receivables have been collected by the Company as at December 31, 2012.
+The fair value of the trade and other receivables amounted to US\$78,000 (i.e. the book value on the date of acquisition).
+None of the trade and other receivables was impaired as all of these receivables were collected by the Company.

-Trade and other payables have been valued at US\$646,000 and other non-current liabilities, comprising contracted licence fees for technology, have been valued at US\$1,000,000.
+Trade and other payables were valued at US\$646,000 and other non-current liabilities, comprising contracted licence fees for technology, were valued at US\$1,000,000.

-The goodwill of US\$7,061,000 represents the future economic benefits arising from the acquisition that have not been individually identified and separately recognised.
+The goodwill of US\$7,061,000 represented the future economic benefits arising from the acquisition that have not been individually identified and separately recognised.
 None of the goodwill recognised is expected to be deductible for income tax purposes.

-Transaction costs of US\$90,000 have been expensed during the year and are included within selling, general and administrative expenses.
+Transaction costs of US\$90,000 were expensed in 2012 and are included within selling, general and administrative expenses.

-During the year, Fiomi was engaged entirely in the development of its point-of-care cardiac marker assays and, as such, all costs incurred by Fiomi during the year were capitalised to these projects.
-Fiomi has yet to make its first commercial sale and did not contribute to the Group's revenue in the current financial year.
-As a result of these factors, Fiomi did not contribute to the Group's profit for the year ended December 31, 2012 and therefore there is no material difference between the profits and revenue which Fiomi would have contributed, had the acquisition taken place as of the beginning of the financial year.
+During 2013, Fiomi was engaged entirely in the development of its point-of-care cardiac marker assays and, as such, all costs incurred by Fiomi during the year were capitalised to these projects.
+Fiomi has yet to make its first commercial sale and did not contribute to the Group's revenue in 2012 or 2013.
+As a result of these factors, Fiomi did not contribute to the Group's profit for the years ended December 31, 2013 and December 31, 2012.